Neo4j-backed Lean context for coding theory

 Agent Tool Surface

-• search_declarationshybrid declaration search
+• search_declarationscandidate search

-• find_research_problem_contextopen-problem adjacent context
+• get_dependency_contextrequired dependency context

 • get_graph_snapshot_statuscoverage and ingest metadata